How to protect data in Firebird database?

 Short answer: use encryption

-Firebird does not have any encryption integrated, but there are various solutions you can add.
+Older versions of Firebird have no encryption integrated, but there are various solutions you can add:

 One is to encrypt all the data on the client before saving to database columns, and decrypt while reading.
 The only problem with this is stuff like indexing and searching.
 While indexing on foreign and primary keys will still be effective, searching the data with STARTING WITH or numeric operators (less then, more than, etc.) won't be able to use index as you would have to decrypt the data before you can compare it.